ShirleyXingyuLiu/shirleyxingyuliu.github.io/Experience.md

 My current research mainly centers on decision-making and self-control.

 •	I am designing studies to measure how individualism and collectivism influence how policy makers set default options: do they set default options based on what they think is best, or do they set default options based on what most people think is best?
-[Read more](research.md)!

 •	Why do we have conflicts between what we prefer (_first-order preferences_) and what we prefer to prefer (_second-order preferences_)?
 I proposed a psychological account of why this conflict arises, suggested potential cognitive mechanisms that underlie this conflict, and linked this conflict to self-control behaviors.
 [Read more](research.md)!